piyushagr24/mini_projects/wordle/readme.md

 - Interactive gameplay with keyboard input
 - Visual feedback for each guess (correct, present, absent)
 - Customizable word list
-- Simple and clean UI
+- Simple and clean terminal UI
 - Implement Wordle game with dictionary integration and meaning lookup
 - Added functionality to fetch word meanings from an external API.
-- Implemented game logic for a 5-letter word guessing game.
 - Included color-coded feedback for user guesses (green for correct letters in the right position, yellow for correct letters in the wrong position, grey for incorrect letters).
 - Created a keyboard display to show the status of each letter.
 - Added support for loading words from external text files for guesses and answers.